Breaking Down The Language Barrier: Creating a Place of Comfort and Trust

 TuaPath’s technology solution prioritizes the voices of immigrant and refugee families by allowing the participant to engage with the program in their preferred language.

 Participants are able to problem solve and communicate their thoughts and ideas effectively in their own language.
 The resulting increased level of trust and comfort helps to improve the quality of collaboration and problem solving to achieve greater employment and self-sufficiency outcomes.

 How does TuaPath help to break down the language barrier?

-In working with one of our Michigan Works! agency customers to pilot the Multiple Language functionality, we learned that most of the case managers are able to converse with the immigrant and refugee population in their native or preferred language, but they are not necessarily proficient in reading and writing it.
+Many areas that are seeing an influx in refugees do not have staff that are fluent in the languages spoken.
+They rely on translation applications accessible on their smart phone or third-party interpreting services to communicate with refugees.
+In working with one Michigan Works! agency to pilot TuaPath’s new Multilingual functionality, we learned that while a few case managers were able to converse with the immigrant and refugee population in their native language, they were not proficient in reading and writing it.

-To address this issue, TuaPath leverages Microsoft’s Translator service to translate what was entered by the participant into English or the primary language set for the site and displays the results side-by-side the actual entry.
-The case manager sees exactly what was enter by the participant and the translation, so if there are any discrepancies, everyone can see what was entered and if needed, make the necessary changes.
+To address the issues, TuaPath leverages Microsoft’s Translator service to translate what was entered by the participant into English on-the-fly and then displays the results side-by-side the actual entry.
+The case manager sees exactly what was entered by the participant and the translation, so if there are any discrepancies, everyone can see what was entered and if needed, make the necessary changes.

-It’s true, language can separate people or bring them together.
-We believe that language equals comfort and comfort equals success and TuaPath is a critical component in helping immigrant and refugee families engage with your programs and their case managers, building trust and comfort in their ability to navigate our culture and its requirements, and in achieving their self-sufficiency goals so they can thrive in the communities where they live.
+They say language can separate people or bring them together.
+We believe that language equals comfort and comfort equals success and that TuaPath is a valuable tool in helping immigrant and refugee families engage with your programs and their case managers, building trust and comfort in their ability to navigate our culture and its requirements, and in achieving their self-sufficiency goals so they can thrive in the communities where they live.